gonanmusic/TRX_GAZFEE/README.md

 # TRX_GasFee_SCAM

-With this Python script you will be able understand how TRX Gaz Fee SCAM Works on a TestNet.
+With this Python script you will be able understand how TRX Gaz Fee SCAM works on a TestNet.

 WARNING : This is only for educational purpose .
 I'm not responsible of bad used of this script.
 Just her to sensibilised about this type of Scam.
 I don't encourage anyone to use this code/scipt for illegal uses.
 The scam work with TRON is this example but works with every blockchain that have a Multisig option.